Updated May 2023

 The Nursing and Midwifery Board of Australia (NMBA) undertakes functions as set by the Health Practitioner Regulation National Law, as in force in each state and territory (the National Law).
 The NMBA regulates the practice of nursing and midwifery in Australia, and one of its key roles is to protect the public.
 The NMBA does this by developing registration standards, professional codes, guidelines and standards for practice which together establish the requirements for the professional and safe practice of nurses and midwives in Australia.

-Registered nurses (RN) who have a sole qualification in mental health, disability or paediatric nursing do not have a qualification that is not substantially equivalent to an NMBA approved qualification leading to registration as a registered nurse.
+Registered nurses (RNs) who have a sole qualification in mental health, disability or paediatric nursing do not have a qualification that is substantially equivalent to the foundation of an NMBA-approved qualification leading to registration as a registered nurse.

-Is used by National Boards to describe and explain the scope of a practitioner’s practice by noting the limitations on that practice.
+The notation is used by National Boards to describe and explain the scope of a practitioner’s practice by noting the limitations on that practice.

 1Nursing and Midwifery Board of Australia - Code of conduct for nurses 1 March 2018 - 2.2(e)